lnee94/resh/README.md

 note my code that is under 300 lines of code not commits and templats are licened under the apache 2.0 licenes https://apache.org/licenses/LICENSE-2.0 or lgpl https://www.gnu.org/licenses/lgpl-3.0.en.html over that is the gpl3 https://www.gnu.org/licenses/gpl-3.0.en.html
-or if someone posted there own they may licenes there own code how ever they wont
+or if someone posted there own code they may licenes there own code how ever they want

 ![com2](https://user-images.githubusercontent.com/73306958/121432176-5244c900-c948-11eb-8a38-b6ace842cf30.png)